pmoris/goscripts/README.md

 ## Input files

+* Ontology .obo files are described and available at the [Gene Ontology Consortium](http://www.geneontology.org/page/download-ontology).
+* The gene association file format is described at the [Gene Ontology Consortium](http://www.geneontology.org/page/go-annotation-file-formats) and made available by EBI at the [GOA ftp site](https://www.ebi.ac.uk/GOA/downloads).
-The `background` and `subset` files should be plain text files containing a single Uniprot accession number per line.
+* The `background` and `subset` files should be plain text files containing a single Uniprot accession number per line.

     P00750
     A2BC19